Soft Frosted Sugar Cookies

 Instructions

-• Next, add the dry ingredients – the flour, baking soda, cream of tartar, and salt.
+• Add the dry ingredients.
+Then add the dry ingredients – the flour, baking soda, cornstarch, and salt.
 Mix until just combined.
-Don't over-mix.
+Don’t over-mix.

-• Form the dough into approximately 16 balls.
-Refrigerate for at least two hours, or overnight.
+• Chill dough.
+Cover the pan with foil and store in the refrigerator for at least two hours, or overnight.

 Notes